 We are always working away behind the scenes here at WeTheme, to continue improving and adding the very best functionality, keeping your store ahead of the competition.
 These new features are released as theme updates for you to install manually.
 For further info on theme updates, we have a great guide available here: docs.wetheme.com/faqs/how-can-i-update-my-theme

 How do I find my templates and their settings?

 There are a two methods available for finding your templates’ settings.

 After this you have your two options; you either find the template “manually” by navigating to it on the right-hand-side preview area and the settings panel to the left will display options according to the page shown.

 Or, secondly, you can select the area of your site from the dropdown at the top of the editor:

 This will again adjust the left-hand-side settings panel to reflect the part of your storefront you are viewing.

 Neither route is right or wrong, just whichever is personal preference for you.
 Whichever method you choose, you will see a bunch of options on the left and it’s here that you can adjust things to suit your needs.

-You will need to click through to a secondary layer of options, depending on whether the template you are viewing, like this:
+You will need to click through to a secondary layer of options, depending on whether the area you are viewing has a header and footer present, like this: